Before we begin, here is some general terminology that is important for understanding this article.

 ---|---|

 IP Address | Choose this mode if you have a public static IP address and are not behind a NAT.
-This mode is best suited for carriers and BYOC users. |
+This mode is best suited for carriers and BYOC entities. |

 Client Credentials | Choose this mode if you do not have a public static IP address or are behind a NAT.
-This mode is best suited for network providers. |
+This mode is best suited for independent entities. |

 When you configure a SIP trunk for inbound dialing via IP address authentication the following rules apply: